MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/2-exercise-create-a-message-extension.md

     1. **Access**: Public

 1. Create the tunnel by selecting **OK**.
-A prompt is shown stating that the new tunnel is now the current active tunnel
+A prompt is shown stating that the new tunnel is now the current active tunnel.

-1. Close the prompt by selecting **OK**
+1. Close the prompt by selecting **OK**.

 ## Prepare resources